“She believed she could, so she did.”

 After she got into a bad car accident when she was 18, doctors told her she might not walk again.

-After her husband died when she was 30, she was left a widow and single mother, unsure of her life’s next direction.
+After her husband died when she was 30, she became a widow and single mother, unsure of her next step.

-In each case, she believed she could rise to the challenge, so – with discipline, determination, faith, and family – she did.
+In each case, she believed she could rise to the challenge, so – with discipline, drive, faith, and family – she did.

-At UL Lafayette’s Summer 2023 Commencement, she walked across the stage, her motto written in glitter on top of her graduation cap, to accept her diploma.
-She had earned her MBA in just 13 months while working full time as a single mother, a feat by anyone’s standards.
+At UL Lafayette’s Summer 2023 Commencement, she walked across the stage with her motto written in glitter on her cap.
+She earned her MBA in just 13 months while working full time as a single mother.

 And she’s not stopping there.